ShrutiP91/Shruti_TestPlans/CMXApp.md

 ## ITP/RI/ICMAH/12: Verify E2E Latency measurement of CMxApp meets the ORAN KPI using OPENVINO

 ### Test Summary
 Verify E2E Latency measurement of Intelligent Connection Management for Automated Handover RI meets the ORAN KPI using OPENVINO method.
-Handover request processing time should be less than 0.01 second.
+Handover request processing time should be in range less than 0.01 second.

 ### Prerequisites